Kaager/cisci/README.md

 # Cisci

 A collection of cisco ios commands from ccna1-4.
+You are free to use it, just be aware that it is still a work in progress.

 ### Todo